-Prereq: Junior or Senior standing.
-Student must meet the criteria for Social Studies Honors Courses.
+• Prereq: Junior or Senior standing.

 Description: The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
-A \$96 test fee will be collected with the other fees.
+A \$97 test fee will be collected with the other fees.
 NCAA Clearinghouse Approved Course